of Cutting Knives

 How do tenderizers fit into broader production lines?

 Meat tenderizers are a foundational component in modern value-added processing lines, serving as a critical pre-treatment step before marination, tumbling, and cooking.
 In high-volume operations, tenderizers are typically positioned immediately before vacuum tumblers or injectors.
 This strategic placement ensures that each subsequent process benefits from the improved texture and structure of the meat, leading to more consistent and higher-quality finished products.
-BAK Food Equipment’s standard tenderizers, such as the TM and TN series, are designed for seamless integration with automated production lines, offering adjustable head speeds and programmable controls to match the specific requirements of each product and process.
+BAK Food Equipment’s standard tenderizers, such as the TN series, are designed for seamless integration with automated production lines, offering adjustable head speeds and programmable controls to match the specific requirements of each product and process.

 How does tenderizing impact marination, tumbling, and cooking?